 What is Stress

 The term “stress” is difficult to define and may mean different things to different people in divergent circumstances.
-The oldest definition is “non-specific (i.e. common) result of any demand on the body, whether the effect be mental or somatic ( affecting body )”.
-It’s the gap between our expectation and reality.
+The oldest definition is “non-specific (i.e. common) result of any demand on the body, whether the effect is mental or somatic ( affecting body )”.
+It’s the gap between our expectations and reality.
 More the gap, more the stress so expect nothing and accept everything.

 Stress management encompasses techniques intended to equip a person with effective coping mechanisms for dealing with psychological stress.

 Causes of stress: Many things can trigger the stress reaction, including danger, threat, news, illness, as well as significant changes in one’s life such as the death of a loved one.

 Click here for How stress is created?

 Interchangeably used with the word anxiety, stress relates mutually to our social and psychological environment.
 Major situations like divorce, marriage, retirement, accidents, death in the family, prenatal conditions, a job loss, and other emotional upheavals as well as minor hassles like waiting in line for hours, getting stuck in a traffic jam, misplacing or losing something, disputes, even daily household chores, and competitive examinations, in fact, any unsettling human experience can sometimes become stressful and play havoc with a person’s health.

 In the workplace and even at home, stress can test a person’s problem-solving abilities.
 The demands of everyday living are numerous and if a warning bell is sounding somewhere within you, it’s time you pay heed to it.

 What are the warning signals?
 Are you moving towards a stress burnout?
 If you have been experiencing the symptoms listed below, over extended periods of time, it’s time you acted – now!

 |Can’t cope, can’t concentrate, Feel hopeless, helpless, depressed.|